All Episodes

 It was not the French Revolution.

-It was not throwing out the old and bringing back this bringing creating something new, throwing out religion, throwing out the monarchy, throwing out democracy, throwing out other things, championing egalite, uh egalitarianism, equality.
+It was not throwing out the old and bringing back, bringing, creating something new, throwing out religion, throwing out the monarchy, throwing out democracy, throwing out other things, championing egalité, egalitarianism, equality.

-This was a revolution about rights they believe they already had, rights they believed that their grandfathers had won for them.
+No, this was a revolution about rights they believed they already had, rights they believe that their grandfathers had won for them.

 When the left runs roughshod over so much in America today, they are disrespecting our history.